Fabio012119/movie-web-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# MovieWebApp

+## Architectural decisions

+- Used simple colors, mostly black and blue
+- Styled using Tailwind CSS v4
+- In order to make the horizontal rows more UX friendly Swiper was used (https://www.npmjs.com/package/swiper).
+  It is a light package that comes with prebuilt functionality so this helped a lot do skip complex logic.
+- `tailwind-merge` was used to clean up some large classNames and make the code better looking
+- Unit & integration testing with Jest, Testing Library